NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Upgrading server machines, and
 - Using more server machines.

-The first two options usually require users to pay when they upgrade their devices and/or internet plans.

-The last three upgrades are paid for by the website owners, which can lead to higher costs for users.
-These upgrades are necessary when the current infrastructure cannot adequately serve users and when software optimization is not an option.

-Relying on hardware upgrades to solve performance issues should be a last resort as it is costly both financially and from an environmental point of view.
+Relying on hardware upgrades to solve performance issues should be a considered after software optimizations as it is costly both financially and from an environmental point of view.

 <figure id="figure-physical-web-bigger">
     <img